Turkish Erdogan announces he will visit UAE in February - ExBulletin

 Turkey is also trying to reestablish its frayed ties with regional powers, including Egypt and Saudi Arabia, after finding itself increasingly isolated internationally.

-Erdogan told reporters on his plane that Turkey plans to reconcile with other regional powers – including Egypt and Israel – in the same way it does with the United Arab Emirates, and would rename ambassadors in these countries.
+Erdogan told reporters on his plane that Turkey plans to reconcile with other regional powers, including Egypt and Israel, in the same way it does with the United Arab Emirates, and would re-appoint ambassadors. in these countries.

 Sources